lachrist/aran/README.md

 # Aran <img src="readme/aran.png" align="right" alt="aran-logo" title="Aran Linvail the shadow master"/>

 Aran is a [npm module](https://www.npmjs.com/aran) for instrumenting JavaScript code which enables amongst other things: objects and functions profiling, debugging, control-flow tracing and sandboxing.
-Aran performs a source-to-source code transformation fully compatible with [ECMAScript5](http://www.ecma-international.org/ecma-262/5.1/) and we are working toward supporting [ECMAScript6](http://www.ecma-international.org/ecma-262/6.0/).
+Aran performs a source-to-source code transformation fully compatible with [ECMAScript5](http://www.ecma-international.org/ecma-262/5.1/) and we are working toward supporting the latter ECMAScript specifications.
 To install, run `npm install aran`.

 Note than Aran does not deal with module systems.
 Alone, it can only handle monolithic JavaScript programs.
 Various module systems are supported in a separate module called [Otiluke](https://github.com/lachrist/otiluke).
 Additionally, Aran does not offer an out-of-the-box interface for tracking primitive values which is crucial for data-flow centric dynamic analyses such as taint analysis and symbolic execution.
-In our research, we track primitive values with an additional npm module: [Linvail](https://github.com/lachrist/linvail).
+In our research, we track primitive values with a completmentary npm module: [Linvail](https://github.com/lachrist/linvail).

 ## Getting Started